famous prayers

 Amen.

-and the Prayer of St Richard
+About the prayer of St Richard

 St Richard (1197-1253) was born in Droitwich (Worcestershire, England) and raised as an orphan child of a gentry family.
 If legend is to be believed, it is said that his older brother offered him his farming estate, which he declined in favour of a life devoted to study and church service.
 St Richard served as Bishop of Chichester from 1244 to 1253.
 A large statute in memory of this great servant of God stands outside the cathedral, with his prayer inscribed upon it.
 The words are said to be his last utterances before dying.